How to Increase Explosive Power for Boxing and MMA

 There are two reasons for this.

 The first is that explosive power exercises are highly neurologically taxing.
 This means that explosive power exercises are taxing on the nervous system.
+And performing them after you’re already shaky from your workout would mean less quality and intent.

 If power is the priority, you don’t want to perform your power exercises when you’re gassed.